 Some individuals are surprised when they find out that they meet criteria for Post Traumatic Stress Disorder (PTSD).
 Often times they believe that only combat veterans would be in circumstances to create something like PTSD.
 However, any experience that feels threatening to one's very existence and sense of self can cause symptoms of PTSD.
-These symptoms can include flashbacks to the incident, intrusive images of the event, feelings of irritability or outbursts of anger, being startled easily, a feeling of needing to avoid things or people that serve as reminders, nightmares, feeling numb and detached from the world as well as others around you, difficulty with relationships, feelings of low self worth, and even a sense of hopelessness about the future.
+PTSD includes multiple symptoms.
+Some of these are flashbacks to the incident, intrusive images of the event, feelings of irritability / outbursts of anger, being startled easily, a feeling of needing to avoid things or people that serve as reminders, nightmares, feeling numb and detached from the world or others around you, difficulty with relationships, feelings of low self worth, and a sense of hopelessness about the future.

 Catherine Keech, LMFT